Wednesday, July 23, 2014

 View from the window of the Doge's Palace, May 2014

 It's still very much a walking city to get lost in.
-I'm excellent with directions and maps.
+I'm great with directions and maps.
 But, yes, I got lost many times wandering about while hunting down and ticking off the elusive Tripadvisor haunts.

 My map was useless.